What Was Albert Einstein's IQ

 IQ Level: 150 to 207

-Albert Einstein’s brilliant mind always gets people wondering: just how high was Einstein’s IQ?
-Guesses swing from 150 to a mind-blowing 207, but here's the kicker – Einstein never actually took a standard IQ test.
-So, what we've got are some pretty educated guesses.
-In this article, we're diving into these estimates, busting some myths, and really getting into how Einstein’s legacy tells us way more about true genius than any number ever could.
+People often wonder about Albert Einstein’s IQ.
+Estimates range from 150 to 207, but here's the surprise – Einstein never took a standard IQ test.
+So, these numbers are just guesses.
+Let's explore these estimates, debunk some myths, and understand how Einstein’s legacy shows true genius beyond any number.

 Are You Ready to Know Your IQ?